 The purpose of the School Council is to act as a liaison between the school and the community.
-School Council meets on a monthly basis on the third Tuesday of each month (with some exceptions-see school sign for updates).
-All parents are welcome to attend.
+School Council meets on a monthly basis usually on the third Tuesday of each month (with some exceptions-see school sign and listen for Synervoice messages for updates).
+All parents/ families are welcome to attend.
 STUDENT SERVICES

-Counsellors are available to assist students with educational and career planning as well as with personal problems.
+Counsellors are available to assist students with educational and career planning and support with personal problems or concerns.
 Counsellors are assigned alphabetically by last name.
-Appointments can be made with the Student Services Secretary before school, after school, at lunch and at break.
+Appointments can be made with the Student Services Office Assistant before and after school, at lunch or at break.